 - Practice physical distancing

 - In-person program training sessions

 How We are Working to Support You

-If you are applying for a grant or your program or project completion deadline is approaching and you may be unable to complete because of FPCC COVID-19 requirements, please be aware that we are doing our best to make accommodations and find flexible approaches.
+When public health orders apply, if you are applying for a grant or your program or project completion deadline is approaching and you may be unable to complete because of FPCC COVID-19 requirements, please be aware that we are doing our best to make accommodations and find flexible approaches.
 Please contact program staff if you need any support modifying your project proposal or with continuing your program.

 Programs and Funding